-Purpose: To create an additional allow for a variety of public uses park along the east side of Main Street to complement the existing Main Street uses as well as new residential and mixed use development at the end of Lake Street adjacent to Deal Lake,.
+Purpose: To allow for a variety of public uses at the end of Lake Street adjacent to Deal Lake.

 - Public Park

-- Active and passive recreation
+- · Active and passive recreation

-- Municipal uses
+- · Municipal uses

-- Wireless Telecommunication Facilities
+- Wireless telecommunication facilities

-Accessory Uses: Parking, signage and other uses customarily incidental to the principal use.
+Accessory Uses: Parking signage and other uses customarily incidental to the principal use.